getify/You-Dont-Know-JS/get-started/ch1.md

 * ...several others

-The developer console is not trying to pretend to be a JS compiler that handles your entered code exactly the same way the JS engine handles a .js file.
+The developer console is not trying to pretend to be a JS compiler that handles your entered code the same way the JS engine handles a .js file.
 It's trying to make it easy for you to quickly enter a few lines of code and see the results immediately.
 These are entirely different use cases, and as such, it's unreasonable to expect one tool to handle both equally.

 Don't trust what behavior you see in a developer console as representing *exact* to-the-letter JS semantics; for that, read the specification.
 Instead, think of the console as a "JS-friendly" environment.
 That's useful in its own right.